Family/Graduate Housing Handbook

 If Housing Services is not informed of your absence and severe weather damage occurs to your empty unit, you will be held solely responsible and will be charged for any necessary repairs.

-Rental Agreements and rents for family housing units commence on the date specified in the Family Housing Rental Agreement and continue on a month-to-month basis until a written ninety-day notice is given by either party.
+Rental Agreements and rents for family housing units commence on the date specified in the Family Housing Rental Agreement and continue on a month-to- month basis until a written ninety-day notice is given by either party, or until the end date on the agreement, whichever comes first.
 Your signature on the Rental Agreement indicates your intention to abide by the terms specified in that Agreement.
 Residents will be required to sign a new Rental Agreement each spring if they plan to live in Family Housing that fall.

 Your rent runs from the 1st through the 31st of each month.
 Residents moving in or out during a month, will be charged a pro-rated rental amount.
 Rental charges begin on the assigned Move-in date and will end the day keys are returned.